matt9527-marist/MyObsidianNotes/Security Protocols-Algorithms/002 Attacks on Block Ciphers.md

 **Realistic Block Ciphers**
 ![[Pasted image 20250910154826.png]]
 The above is an example of a realistic block cipher.
 Suppose we have a very large text file.
 The cipher will break this file into chunks of 128 bits.
 We will have a *Key Expansion* function that generates *round keys* that will perform a series of encryption rounds on the chunk.
-The
+The provisional text and end ciphertext will be of the same size.

-*Never* use a block cipher that has not been published and peer-reviewed.
+*Never* use a block cipher that has not been published and peer-reviewed. *Rounds* - most block ciphers iterate through a weak cipher.
+How do we break this?
+- We might try to break round 1, and then we wo